cloudmesh-community/book/chapters/prg/python.md

 # person['Age']:  100
 ```

-A conveniet for to print by named attributes is
+A convenient for to print by named attributes is

 ```
 print("{Name} {Age}'.format(**data))
 ```
-This form of printing with the format statement and a refernce to data
+This form of printing with the format statement and a reference to data
-increases sreadability of the print statements.
+increases readability of the print statements.

 You can delete elements with the following commands: